materials-discovery/data-campaign-2122/Datasetsearch_TeamRoom2.md

   - [ ] Free to all
   - [x] Commercial
 * where is the data coming from:
-  - [ ] any one can upload data
+  - [x] any one can upload data
   - [ ] provided by repository or platform owners
 * Format of the data:
   - [x] Standard formats
   - [ ] specific formats
 * Size of the database: 25 million
-* If you use data from this platfor, how are you going to cite it? is there a requirement on the cite?
+* The Google source is required to be cited.
-* what is the license of the platofrm it self? of the data on it?
+* The license is not specfied.

  ### Description:
-> Please give an overview summary of the repository which you can present to the class.
+> Dataset Search is a search engine for datasets.
+Using a simple keyword search, users can discover datasets hosted in thousands of repositories across the Web.
+Dataset Search's mission is to: foster a data sharing ecosystem that will encourage data publishers to follow best practices for data storage and publication or give scientists a way to show the impact of their work through citation of datasets that they have produced

 > give informstion about the quality of the data in the repository.
 Is it validated? would you use it in your mission critical applications as is?
 Discuss.